h4cktoria/unclovered-lunarium/README.md

 ## Known Bugs

-- Network-based commands on a File Shell crashes the entire program
 - You tell me!

 ## Installation Guide

-- Download the sources and get them into the game
+- Download the sources from [here](https://github.com/h4cktoria/unclovered-lunarium/tree/main/src) and get them into the game
 - Move __foxlib.src__, __lunariumcmd.src__ and __lunarium.src__ into your __/root__ folder
 - Compile __lunarium.src__
 - Launch compiled binary.
 Type __help__ to see all available commands